 - to provide leadership on mental health and wellbeing across the triathlon and sports community in West Sussex and beyond.

 During 2019 we have been working with Coastal West Sussex MIND to achieve these objectives.
 Our activities include:

 - regular updates in the club newsletter, the website and social media

-- raising awareness of mental health issues and collecting donations for Coastal West Sussex Mind at the Frosty on 3rd March
+- raising awareness of mental health issues and collecting donations for Coastal West Sussex Mind at:

 How can I help?

 We are just at the beginning of our mental health journey and there will be lots of opportunities to contribute or have ideas for future activities, please get in touch with us by email on email@example.com or contact one of the #not2TUFF2talk team direct.

 I need support for a mental health issue, is there someone who can help me?

 We are committed to making Tuff Fitty a safe place for anyone to talk about their mental health issues and you will find many of our members are good listeners.
 But please remember that neither the club, nor the #not2TUFF2talk team are mental health professionals.

 - If you are experiencing a mental health problem we would encourage you to contact our partners Coastal West Sussex Mind on 01903 277000 or firstname.lastname@example.org.
 They will put you in touch with the right support for you.